ishtartec/CDF-Workshop/README.md

 # Lab 4

 ## Kafka Basics
 In this lab we are going to explore creating, writing to and consuming Kafka topics.
 This will come in handy when we later integrate Kafka with NiFi and Streaming Analytics Manager.
+See:  https://kafka.apache.org/quickstart

 1. Creating a topic
   - Step 1: Open an SSH connection to your EC2 Node.